ibm-cloud-architecture/refarch-privatecloud/rhel_install/ICP_networks_dns_certs_ldap.md

 For production deployments in particular, or any deployment where CA signed certificates are used the Certificate Authority domain (`cluster_CA_domain`) must be specified in the `config.yaml` file.
 The value of `cluster_CA_domain` is a fully qualified domain name (FQDN).

+The `cluster_CA_domain` is one of the names signed in the certificate and should be the host name that external users of the ICP console use in the URL to connect to the console.
+The default cluster CA domain is based on the cluster name, e.g., `mycluster.icp`.

 # LDAP configuration

 The Knowledge Center has a good section of the configuration of LDAP.
 See [Configuring LDAP Connection](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/user_management/configure_ldap.html)